fortunejs/fortune/README.md

 })
 ```

-The primary key `id` is reserved, no need to specify this.
-Links are `id`s that are maintained internally at the application-level by Fortune.js, and are always denormalized.
-What this means is that changes in a record will affect the links in related records.
+Note that the primary key `id` is reserved, so there is no need to specify this.
+Links are `id`s that are maintained internally at the application-level by Fortune.js, and are always denormalized so that every link has a back-link.
+What this also means is that changes in a record will affect the links in related records.

 By default, the data is persisted in memory (and IndexedDB for the browser).
 There are adapters for databases such as [MongoDB](https://github.com/fortunejs/fortune-mongodb), [Postgres](https://github.com/fortunejs/fortune-postgres), and [NeDB](https://github.com/fortunejs/fortune-nedb).